GraceHanssen/GraceHanssen/README.md

 <h3 align="center">~ Demonstrating curiosity and making the most of opportunities to learn, improve and innovate ~</h3><br><br>

+👩‍🎓  I graduted Bachelor of Science in Computer Science at STI-College Tacloban Leyte, Philippines.

+💻 I am a Front-end Development self-taught using w3schools, SoloLearn, TeamTreeHouse, FreeCodeCamp and many other learning platforms online.

+👩‍💻 I have completed a **Full Stack Development** program, care of We Ignite Tech in Oslo.

-- :desktop_computer: I have worked as a **web developer** for a small digital firm for almost three years.
+🖥️ I have worked as a **web developer** for a small digital firm for almost three years.

-- :computer: **Front-end Development** self-taught.

-- :woman_technologist: I have completed a **Full stack development** program course, care of We Ignite Tech in Oslo.

-- :woman_student: And I am an **aspiring software developer** and a full time student focusing on **Back-end Development**.
+🙂 And now I am an aspiring **software developer** and a full time student focusing on Back-end Development.

-- :e-mail: Feel free to reach out via email: **saccharin07@hotmail.com**
+📧 I am willing to be mentored, open for internship and job opportunities as a developer.
+So please do not hesitate to reach out to me via email: saccharin07@hotmail.com

 <br>